-Parks Canada underwater archaeologists will be exploring deeper inside the wreck of the HMS Erebus, and capturing images of the vessel’s steam engine (if possible).
+In September, Parks Canada underwater archaeologists explored deeper inside the wreck of the HMS Erebus, and were able to capture some images.
 As for the HMS Terror, we will continue to analyze data from the Spring 2017 dive and plan future research.

 The 2017 mission also involves preparations for future explorations of HMS Erebus, including an excavation of the ship.
 Because of the Arctic environment, this will be one of the most challenging underwater archaeological excavations ever conducted in Canada.

 The discovery of HMS Erebus and HMS Terror would not have been possible without Inuit knowledge.
 Today, Parks Canada is working with the Franklin Interim Advisory Committee to develop an Inuit Guardians Program.
 Inuit Guardians will be posted at both wreck sites during periods with little ice to monitor the sites and report any unauthorized vessel traffic.

 A wide range of activities took place both at the wreck of HMS Erebus and in Gjoa Haven from late August to early September 2017.
 During the last week of August Parks Canada’s Underwater Archaeology Team set-up a shore camp on an island near the wreck of Erebus.
 They were joined by a team of Erebus and Terror Guardians from Gjoa Haven, members of a newly-created programme to watch over both wrecks.